 I work at the interface of law and technology, with expertise in data protection, privacy, intellectual property, internet governance, regulation and business law.
 Currently, my main focus is data – the digital stuff of life – and mechanisms for its control, transfer and analysis.
-I also maintain a strong interest in patent law, with a number of publications in progress building on my PhD.
+I also maintain a strong research interest in patent law, with a number of publications in progress building on my PhD.

 In addition to my work on data law and policy, I have nearly a decade of experience in intellectual property law.
 My PhD at the University of Cambridge concerned the inventive concept in patent law.
 This built on my broader expertise in intellectual property developed in private practice at Minter Ellison Lawyers, during my master’s degree at the University of Oxford, and as speechwriter for the Director General of the World Intellectual Property Organization in Geneva.

 I hold undergraduate honours degrees in law from the University of Western Australia and science from the Australian National University.
-I’ve worked on scientific research projects in medical genetics, environmental risk, biophysics and plant physiology, and I clerked for Justice Garry Downes AM when he was a judge of the Federal Court of Australia and President of the Commonwealth Administrative Appeals Tribunal.
-The latter position involved work on administrative law, intellectual property and national security matters.
+I have worked on scientific research projects in medical genetics, environmental risk, biophysics and plant physiology, and I clerked for Justice Garry Downes AM when he was a judge of the Federal Court of Australia and President of the Commonwealth Administrative Appeals Tribunal.
+The latter position involved work on administrative law, intellectual property and national security.

 Within Cambridge, I am active in many centres and interdisciplinary initiatives, including the Centre for Intellectual Property and Information Law, the Centre for Business Research, the Centre for Law, Medicine and the Life Sciences, OpenPlant, the Technology and Democracy project, the Centre for Science and Policy, Cambridge Big Data, and the Public Policy Strategic Research Initiative.
-I am proud member of St John’s College.
+I am a proud member of St John’s College.